Ruba'i: Metre

-In the above scheme, "–" represents a long syllable, and "u" a short one.
-As variations of this scheme, any sequence of – u can be replaced by a single "overlong" syllable, such as gēkh, tīf, luṭf in the poem above, containing either a long vowel followed by a consonant other than "n", or a short vowel followed by two consonants.
-An overlong syllable can also freely be substituted for the final syllable of the line, as with bād above.
+In the above scheme, quantitatively, "–" represents a long syllable, and "u" a short one.
+As variations of this scheme, any sequence of – u, except the final syllable of each line, can be replaced by a single "overlong" syllable, such as gēkh, tīf, luṭf in the poem above, containing either a long vowel followed by a consonant other than "n", or a short vowel followed by two consonants.
+An overlong syllable, as mentioned, can freely be substituted for the final syllable of the line, as with bād above.